-The cost of inventories recognized in expenses amounts to NT\$3,674,658 thousand and NT\$4,693,295 thousand for the years ended December 31, 2020 and 2019, including the write-down of inventories of NT\$11,000 thousand and NT\$13,000 thousand.
+The cost of inventories recognized in expenses amounts to NT\$3,674,658 thousand for the year ended December 31, 2020, including the write-down of inventories of NT\$11,000 thousand.

-No inventories were pledged.
+The aforementioned inventories were not pledged.

 (7) Investments accounted for using the equity method